Judge Allows Bolton Memoir To Proceed, Despite Trump Administration Objection

 "Defendant Bolton has gambled with the national security of the United States.
 He has exposed his country to harm and himself to civil (and potentially criminal) liability," Lamberth concluded.
 "But these facts do not control the motion before the Court.
 The government has failed to establish that an injunction will prevent irreparable harm."

 The Justice Department had sought a temporary restraining order against Bolton and his publisher, Simon & Schuster, citing what it called the presence of classified information in Bolton's manuscript.
-But the book already has been widely distributed and reported on, and it is scheduled to be released Tuesday.
+But the book already has been widely reported on, and it is scheduled to be released Tuesday.

 "We are grateful that the Court has vindicated the strong First Amendment protections against censorship and prior restraint of publication," the publisher said in a statement shared Saturday with NPR.
 "We are very pleased that the public will now have the opportunity to read Ambassador Bolton's account of his time as National Security Advisor."